-These Regulations may only be amended by the Board of Directors at the proposal of the Chair or of at least three Directors.
+These Regulations may only be amended by the Board of Directors at the proposal of the Chair, the Appointments, Remunerations and Sustainability Committee, or of at least three Directors.
 Proposals are to be submitted together with a reasoned memorandum of explanation.